About the course

 The allocation of graduate supervision for this course is the responsibility of the School of Anthropology and Museum Ethnography and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the School of Anthropology and Museum Ethnography.

-You will be assessed by coursework and three three-hour written examinations in the third term.
+You will be assessed by coursework and three 5,000-word essays in the third term.

 The MSc concludes with a 15,000-word research dissertation to be completed over the summer months, which is submitted and examined at the end of August.